American Home Shield, by the Numbers: 14 Months of Claims

 For a typical 2,500 square foot single-family home in 2026:

 The pricing is in the middle of the industry.
 Cheaper than First American Home Warranty in most states.
 Pricier than Choice Home Warranty by 15 to 25 percent.
 Comparable to Cinch Home Services.
-The $100 service fee is on the higher end of the industry; most competitors run $75 to $85.
+AHS's $75/$100/$125 service-fee tiers are typical for the category; most major carriers cluster their service fees in the $75-$125 range.

 What AHS does well